2006 Tamil Nadu Legislative Assembly election

+Schedule

 Polling

 48848 polling stations were set up for electorate, that sized up to 46,607 eligible voters.

 Political parties and the alliances

 Tamil Nadu has a remarkable history of being dominated by the local parties, DMK or AIADMK, while the national parties have a strong presence in other states.
 The parties have resorted to forming alliances in the last few elections to take on each sides for power.

-Striking changes in the alliances included the swap of Marumalarchi Dravida Munnetra Kazhagam (MDMK) from DMK led Democratic Progressive Alliance to All India Anna Dravida Munnetra Kazhagam (AIADMK) led alliance.
+Striking changes in the alliances included the swap of Marumalarchi Dravida Munnetra Kazhagam (MDMK) from DMK led Democratic Progressive Alliance to All India Anna Dravida Munnetra Kazhagam (AIADMK) led Democratic People Alliance.
 While Dalit Panthers of India joined the AIADMK alliance, all other major parties in the fray such as Pattali Makkal Katchi (PMK), Indian National Congress, CPM and Communist Party of India (CPI), aligned themselves with the DMK party.

 There were two notable new parties — Desiya Murpokku Dravida Kazhagam (DMDK) formed in September 2005 by actor-turned-politician Vijaykanth, and Lok Paritran formed by Indian Institutes of Technology graduates in February 2006.
 Both contested alone in this elections.

 The contest was between two major alliances in a seat-sharing agreement, the AIADMK alliance and the DMK alliance.
 These archrivals had a face-off in 106 seats.